se4ai2223-uniba/architectural-style-recognition/data/README.md

 ### Data Splits

+Starting the original 2343 images, a preliminary split has been made by picking 30 images for each of the 10 classes to form the test set.
+The selection of the images has been done manually to to have a more balanced test set and ensure diversification (e.g. avoiding multiple images of the same building to be chosen for the test set and subtracted from the train set).

+The histogram below illustrates this initial split:

+Thereafter, a further split has been made between training and validation set, with respective proportions of 70% and 30%.

 The training and validation proportion of the dataset are respectively 70% and 30%.

-The test set was build taking 30 images from the dataset and placing them in a proper folder, this was done in order to have a balanced test set and avoid biases in testing.

 ## Dataset Creation